rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 language!

 You must write code to learn to program, and then analyse the code, tear it apart and rewrite it.
 Get your hands dirty.
+It also helps if you read other people's code.
+Be critical if the code can be improved, and steal ideas if the code is better than you would have written.

 There is no better way to learn than by solving your own problems.
 Have a problem with iTunes mangling your playlists?
 Write some code that creates